Enalean/tuleap-documentation-en/languages/en/developer-guide/quick-start/run-tuleap.rst

     $ cd /path/to/tuleap
     $ make composer
     $ make dev-setup
-    $ make start-dns # if you're using OS X, do not execute this command
     $ make start
-    $ npm install
+    $ make post-checkout

-    $ npm run build
+..
+NOTE:: docker will download base images for mysql, tuleap, … Please be patient!

+Then you need to know the IP address of the web container, with ``docker inspect tuleap-web | grep '"IPAddress"'`` and edit (as root) the ``/etc/hosts`` file: ``172.17.0.4    tuleap-web.tuleap-aio-dev.docker``.

+Now open your browser and go to https://tuleap-web.tuleap-aio-dev.docker.
+You should see the homepage of your Tuleap instance.
+You can connect with ``admin`` account, the password will be given by ``make show-passwords``.

 And voila, your server is up and running!
-You can access it at https://tuleap-web.tuleap-aio-dev.docker.
-You can connect with ``admin`` account, the password will be given by ``make show-passwords``.

 .. image:: ../../images/its-Magic.gif
    :alt: It's Magic!
    :align: center

-..
-NOTE:: docker will download base images for mysql, tuleap, … Please be patient!

 Descriptions of commands
 ------------------------